 Yes.
-Native tree planting and basic tree care practices like watering and mulching can be done by the property owner.
-However, some tree care is best left up to trained professionals, such as work that cannot be performed from the ground; work that cannot be performed with hand tools like pruners, loppers, and pole saws; and any work within 10 feet of any kind of overhead utility line.
+Native tree planting and basic tree care practices can be done by the property owner.
+However, some tree care is best left up to professionals, such as work that cannot be performed from the ground; work that cannot be performed with hand tools; and any work within 10 feet of any kind of overhead utility line.